Saudi dynasty faces generational choice

 King Abdullah set up a family “Allegiance Commission” in 2006 which ensures representation for different branches of Ibn Saud’s descendants and must approve or reject a new king’s choice of heir, if necessary selecting its own candidate.

-The commission only comes into effect after Abdullah’s death, but analysts said it in some ways only formalised an existing process of seeking consensus on naming a crown prince.
+The commission only comes into effect after Abdullah’s death, but analysts said it in some ways only formalized an existing process of seeking consensus on naming a crown prince.

 Even if the al-Saud do elect to move down a generation at the next opportunity there is no guarantee that if Salman’s heir were to be one of his nephews, he would be a much younger man.